Deekshit14/Bootstrap-1/README.md

 <p>This project serves as a robust foundation for creating a professional and engaging online presence for any restaurant.</p>

-<pre>
 <p>Explore our delicious menu, meet our team, read reviews, and stay updated with our latest blog posts.
 Visit us now!</p>
+<pre>
+    Click on the below link to view my website
     <a href = "https://deekshit14.github.io/Restaurant-Bootstrap/">Visit my website</a>
 </pre>
 </div>